Curricular Pathways

 Will have difficulties with communication, following instructions, interaction with others, play skills and engagement.

-May have difficulties with their gross and fine motor skills and coordination.
+May have difficulties with their gross and fine motor skills and co-ordination.

 Pupils with severe learning difficulties (SLD) and/or ASD and/or additional needs relating to ASD / trauma and attachment and/or social, emotional, and mental health needs.

-Have significant intellectual and cognitive impairments and may also have some difficulties in mobility and coordination.
+Have significant intellectual and cognitive impairments and may also have some difficulties in mobility and co-ordination.

 May use signs and symbols, and/or language to communicate, which can affect both expressive and receptive communication skills.

-Other difficulties may be experienced in understanding abstract concepts, maintaining concentration and attention, retrieving both short-term and long-term memory, utilising sequential memory, processing information, retrieving general knowledge, thinking, problem solving, and generalising previously learned skills.
+Other difficulties may be experienced in understanding abstract concepts, maintaining concentration and attention, retrieving both short-term and long-term memory, utilising sequential memory,

 Pupils with moderate learning difficulties (MLD) and/or ASD and/or additional needs relating to ASD / trauma and attachment and/or social, emotional, and mental health needs.